 While not specifically mentioned in the Lodge product catalog, the lid is pre-seasoned and ready for use, — after a quick wash under some hot water that is!
 Of course, it needs to be dried after washing and given a light coating of cooking oil, — just enough to make it shiny, you know, you don’t want to create a sticky slippery mess.

 This lid provides a tight fit to Lodge L8SK3 cast iron skillet and helps keeps your food moist and flavorful, — it is what cast iron does!

 This cast iron lid also has what is known as “self-basting tips or spikes.”
 The idea is that as your food cooks, the moisture will condense on the lid and drip down those spikes back onto your food again, — again, helping everything to stay moist and not dry out.

 It runs for a bit less than $18.00 on Amazon with free shipping for Prime members.
 So consider adding this item to your collection if you don’t already own one or have been borrowing your Lodge L8D03 5 quart dutch oven lid, it fits also.

 With all of the hot moisture condensing on the self-basting spikes, you will need to make sure that lid is dry and has that light coat of cooking oil.

 In my own use I find the Lodge L8IC3 cast iron lid to be very low maintenance.
-After I pull the hot lid off the skillet, –now that I no longer need it, I just turn it over and place it on the counter, spikes up.
+After I pull the hot lid off the skillet when I am finishing up the cook, — I just turn it over and place it on the counter, spikes up.
 It will be dry by cleanup time.
 Then just give it that light coat of cooking oil.